A zero-sum game between a singular stochastic controller and a discretionary stopper: The explicit solution to a special case with quadratic reward functions

+for some constants $\alpha, \beta> 0$; see Definition~\ref{u}.
+In particular, we derive three qualitatively different cases that are characterized by the relations $\beta< \alpha$, $\alpha< \beta$ or $\alpha= \beta$, depending on parameter values; see Figures~\ref{fig2}--\ref{fig4} as well as Remark~\ref{rem:example}.

-Given such generators, Theorem~\ref{prop:VT} implies that the associated optimal strategies can be described informally as follows.
-The controlled process $\xi^*$ has an initial jump equal to $-(x+\beta)$ (resp., $-(x-\beta)$) if the initial condition $x$ of (\ref{X}) is such that $x<-\beta$ (resp., $x>\beta$).
+In this context, Theorem~\ref{prop:VT} implies that the associated optimal strategies can be described informally as follows.
+The controlled process $\xi^*$ has an initial jump equal to $-(x+\beta)$ [resp., $-(x-\beta)$] if the initial condition $x$ of (\ref{X}) is such that $x<-\beta$ (resp., $x>\beta$).
 Beyond time 0, $\xi^*$ is such that the associated solution to (\ref{X}) is reflecting in $-\beta$ in the positive direction and in $\beta$ in the negative direction.
-On the other hand, the optimal stopping times $\tau_v^*$, $\tau_u^*$ are the first hitting times of ${\mathcal S}$ as defined by (\ref{tau*}).
-In view of these observations, we focus on the construction of the generators $u$ in what follows.
+On the other hand, the optimal stopping times $\tau_v^*$, $\tau_w^*$ are the first hitting times of ${\mathcal S}$ as defined by (\ref{tau*}).
+In view of these observations, we focus on the construction of the function $u$ satisfying the requirements of Definition~\ref{u} in what follows.